Jimdo/puppet-skeleton/TESTING.md

 ### Vagrant

 With [Vagrant], you can spin up a virtual machine and run your module inside it via Puppet Apply.
-The test setup requires to install **Vagrant 1.1.x** from the [Vagrant downloads page].
+The test setup requires to install Vagrant 1.5 or higher from the [Vagrant downloads page].

 When everything is in place, this command will boot and provision the VM as specified in the `Vagrantfile`, using the manifest `test/integration/site.pp` as